-Navasota River Below Lake Mexia (Segment 1253) -
+Navasota River Below Lake Mexia (Segment 1253) - There are concerns for obligated.

 There are concerns for chlorophyll a and depressed DO on the Navasota River from the headwaters of Springfield Lake to the Lake Mexia Dam.
 This DO impairment is caused by frequent low water levels which hinder its ability to buffer against high ambient air temperatures in the summer and fall reducing the water's capacity to maintain dissolved oxygen levels.
 The cause of elevated chlorophyll a levels is currently unknown, but may be a result of nutrient rich runoff entering the river and lake.